-- (a) Subject to approval of the Dean of Engineering and Forestry, a candidate for the Postgraduate Certificate in Engineering my transfer to the Master of Engineering provided the following conditions have been met: - The candidate has completed 48 points (o.4 EFTS) of the course requirements for the PGCertEng. - ii.
+- (a) Subject to approval of the Dean of Engineering and Forestry, a candidate for the Postgraduate Certificate in Engineering my transfer to the Master of Engineering provided the following conditions have been met: - i.
+The candidate has completed 48 points (0.4 EFTS) of the course requirements for the PGCertEng. - ii.
 The candidate has achieved an average GPA of 5.0 or better in the completed courses; and - iii.
-The courses completed by the candidate fulfil the coursework requirements of one of the ME specialisations, given in Schedule A of the ME Regulations; and - iv.
-Suitable thesis supervision and research resources are available. - (b) Where the transfer of a candidate from the PGCertEng to a suitable ME Endorsement has been approved, the Dean of Engineering and Forestry will transfer appropriate courses from the candidate's PGCertEng studies towards their ME degree.
+The courses completed by the candidate fulfil the coursework requirements of one of the